jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

         else:
             return 'DENIED'

   the test is still green.
 The ATM

-  * :red:`denies` a withdrawal if the :red:`wrong PIN` is entered because you cannot enter the system
+  * :red:`denies` a withdrawal if the :red:`wrong PIN` is entered.
   * :red:`denies` a withdrawal if the account balance is :red:`NOT enough`.
 This only happens if the :green:`right PIN` is entered.
   * :red:`denies` a withdrawal if the account is :green:`above limit` for the daily withdrawal limit.
-This only happens if the account balance is :green:`enough`.
+This only happens if the account balance is :green:`enough`, which only happens if the :green:`right PIN` is entered.

 * I add a `return statement`_ for the one case where the withdrawal is allowed

   .. code-block:: python
     :linenos:
-    :emphasize-lines: 13
+    :emphasize-lines: 14

     def withdraw(
             pin_is_right, balance_is_enough,